daviddechaux/Kingmaker/readme.md

 - Add icons for
 .- Add element button
 .- Save changes button
+- Make fog more manageable (add and transparency)

 ## In progress :
-- Make fog more manageable (add and transparency)
+- Create a font to put icons in it (SVG, free icons / self made)

 ## Maybe :
 - Load default map from web (currently data are store in js)